-A JURY TRIAL IS SCHEDULED TO BEGIN JANUARY 27, 2021.
-IF YOU HAVE BEEN CALLED TO APPEAR BY SUMMONS OR DIRECT COMMUNICATION FROM THE CLERK'S OFFICE, YOU WILL NEED TO APPEAR ON THAT DAY BY 8:45 AM.
+A JURY TRIAL IS SCHEDULED TO BEGIN April 12, 2021.
+The jury trial that was scheduled to begin on Monday, April 12 has been canceled.
+IF YOU HAVE BEEN CALLED TO APPEAR BY SUMMONS OR DIRECT COMMUNICATION FROM THE CLERK'S OFFICE, YOU DO NOT NEED TO APPEAR.

 Columbia County Superior Court Courtroom Safety Order Re: Jury Trials